-Beginning on July 5th, if you are between the ages of 6 and 14, Tuesday, Thursday and Friday of each week during July will be devoted to you.
+Beginning on the 11th, if you are between the ages of 6 and 14, Tuesday, Thursday and Friday of each week during July through August 4th will be devoted to you.
 In addition to Lemonade Lectures on Tuesdays and Discovery Days on Fridays, each Thursday will be an opportunity to make your own discoveries through crafts and activities.
-Wednesdays are reserved for “Tales To Be Told” for preschoolers through kindergarten who will hear stories associated with this year’s theme, “Capture the Magic.”
+Wednesdays are reserved for “Tales to be Told” for preschoolers through kindergarten who will hear stories centering on themes associated with “This Is Us.”

 Scheduled activities will be held each day between 10:00 a.m. and noon, unless otherwise noted.
-Lemonade and cookies will be served after each program, except when a field trip requires lunch.
+Lemonade and cookies will be served after each program, except during Discovery Days when participants will need to bring a lunch.

-Registration is required, along with parental approval for all Discover Day events.
-Children who do not attend the Lemonade Lecture but who wish to join the field trips on Friday will be asked to cover the cost of their admission.
-Otherwise, participating in all activities is available at no charge.
+Registration is required, along with parental approval, for all Discovery Day events.
+Children who do not attend the Lemonade Lecture but who wish to join in the field trips on Friday will be asked to cover the cost of their admission.
+Otherwise, participation in all activities is available at no charge.